Contextualize Me -- The Case for Context in Reinforcement Learning

 \section{The \CARL Benchmark Library}

-To analyze how the context and its augmentation influences the agent's generalization capabilities, learning and behavior, we propose \CARL: a library for \emph{Context Adaptive Reinforcement Learning} benchmarks following our cRL formalism.
-In the first release of \CARL benchmarks, we include and contextually extend classic control and box2d environments from OpenAI Gym~\cite{gym}, Google Brax' walkers~\cite{brax2021github}, a RNA folding environment~\cite{runge-iclr19a} as well as Super Mario levels~\cite{awiszus-aiide20,schubert-tg21}, see Figure~\ref{fig:carl_benchmarks_small}.
-Although each environment has different goals and mechanics, the behavior of the dynamics and the rewards is influenced by physical properties.
-A more detailed description of the environments and the contextualization is given in Appendix~\ref{appendix:benchmark_categories} as well as a characterization of the benchmarks in Appendix~\ref{appendix:benchmark_properties}.
+To analyze how the context and its augmentation influence the agent's generalization capabilities, learning, and behavior, we propose \CARL: a library for \emph{Context Adaptive Reinforcement Learning} benchmarks following the \acl{cRL} formalism.
+In our release of \CARL benchmarks, we include and contextually extend classic control and box2d environments from OpenAI Gym~\citep{gym}, Google Brax' walkers~\citep{brax2021github}, a selection from the DeepMind Control Suite~\citep{tassa-corr18}, an RNA folding environment~\citep{runge-iclr19a} as well as Super Mario levels~\citep{awiszus-aiide20,schubert-tg21}, see Figure~\ref{fig:carl_benchmarks_small}.